edgedb/edgedb/docs/stdlib/bytes.rst

 .. eql:operator:: bytesidx: bytes [ int64 ] -> bytes

-    Indexes a set of bytes of :eql:type:`int64` into a representable reference of the byte:
+    Indexes a set of bytes of :eql:type:`int64`.

+    This results in a representable reference of the byte with a given
+    index:

     .. code-block:: edgeql-repl